VACC-Austria/Sectorfile-Installer/README.md

-Here is your text translated into English while keeping the formatting intact:

----

 This installer checks whether newer files are available on a server compared to the local ones.
 When the program starts, it first verifies if a newer version of the installer is available online.